 The school will keep you informed of your child's progress through regular reports each term.
 There is also at least one parent-teacher meeting each year which we attend on your behalf, this is followed up with a written report to parents.
 Cambridge Guardians are committed to providing educational support and advice throughout your child's education so we regularly liaise with school staff and parents and we follow up any issues or queries.
 We are able to explain what school reports mean and keep you fully aware of your child's academic progress.

-Our day students will stay with their host family every day throughout each term just going home for the longer Christmas, Easter and Summer holidays.
+Our day students will stay with their host family every day throughout each term usually just going home for the longer Christmas, Easter and Summer holidays.
 Our boarding students usually stay with host families for exeat weekends and half terms.
 These dates differ slightly from school to school.
 Some students choose to stay with their host family over Easter while others may go home for half terms.
 Recently we have also hosted students over Christmas and Summer holidays.

 Yes we will need a DBS check for everyone in the house aged 16 and above.
 If you have registered for the update service we can check there otherwise we need to carry out our own checks.
 The DBS will need renewing every three years.